telerik/winforms-docs/listview/features/features.md

 Since **RadListView** uses the powerful data layer used also by [RadGridView]({%slug winforms/gridview%}) and [RadListControl]({%slug winforms/dropdown-listcontrol-and-checkeddropdownlist/listcontrol%}), it supports out of the box sorting, filtering and grouping operations.
 Every operation is achieved by adding the appropriate descriptor (__FilterDescriptor__, __SortDescriptor__ or __GroupDescriptor__) to the respective descriptors collection of **RadListView** (__FilterDescriptors__ and __GroupDescriptors__).

->note When a descriptor is created, the first required argument is a __PropertyName__ .
+>tip When a descriptor is created, the first required argument is a __PropertyName__ .
 This property name is used to find a column in the __Columns__ collection of **RadListView** and execute the desired operation over this column.
 If such does not exists,the operation is executed for the __Value__ property of the items.
 >

 ![listview-features](images/listview-features.png)